Angus-C-git/cybernetic-coffee/content/blog/reversing-50-binaries.md

 >
 > -- Mark Dowd

 In this post we'll take a look at reverse engineering in the context of ELF 32 bit binaries and the accompanying x86 instruction set.
-We will see how to use pattern recognition to our advantage, harness the power of disassemblers' and untangle assembler logic.
+We will see how to use pattern recognition to our advantage, harness the power of dissembler's and untangle assembler logic.

 ## Tooling